SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="images/cloud_shell.png"/>

 2. You will now use the CLI to provision an Azure Database for MySQL.
 In the open PowerShell prompt, use the following command to provision an new Azure Database for MySQL:
-Please note that you need to provide existing resource group, which is pre-created for you.
-It should be something like ODL_dms_XXXX-cloudrg.
+Please note that you need to provide existing resource groups, which is pre-created for you.You have two pre-created resource groups:ODL_dms_XXXX-cloudrg and ODL_dms_XXXX-Onpremisesrg.It should be create in ODL_dms_XXXX-cloudrg.
 Server name will have to be a unique name across azure MySQL databases.
 Choose location as the same location where your resource group is located.
-* --resource-group : Give your **onpremisesrg** Resourse Group name
+* --resource-group : Give your **ODL_dms_XXXX-cloudrg** Resourse Group name
 * --sku-name: **GP_Gen5_8**
 * --name : Give any unique name for your **MySQL server**
 * --location: **as per your existing resource group**